tomordonez/tomordonez.github.io/_posts/2017-11-19-open-source-python-crm-tutorial.md

 Follow the official documentation for this open source Python CRM <a href="https://www.odoo.com/documentation/user/11.0/" target="_blank">here</a>.

 This tutorial is applicable to Linux Fedora but you can also install this open source Python CRM using Linux Ubuntu, Windows and Mac.
 For more info about those systems, go <a href="https://www.odoo.com/documentation/10.0/setup/install.html#packaged-installers" target="_blank">here</a>.

-ac.
-For more info about those systems, go <a href="https://www.odoo.com/documentation/10.0/setup/install.html#packaged-installers" target="_blank">here</a>.